 The syntax for adding exceptions varies depending on the software you use.
 Please refer to you security software documentation to determine the syntax for specifying a domain and subdomains.
 These are some common examples of wildcard syntax:

-The specific URLs that must be unblocked:
+The specific internet endpoints that must be unblocked:

-Required if documents go via the cloud
+Additionally required if documents go via the cloud

 - If you do not add an own cloud storage, but just use the Printix offered cloud storage: